isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Notes

-Moving is done implicitly when the source is an rvalue (e.g., value in a `return` treatment or a function result), so don't pointlessly complicate code in those cases by writing `move` explicitly.
-Instead, write short functions that return values, and both the function's return and the caller's accepting of the return will be optimized naturally.
+Moving is done implicitly when the source is an rvalue (e.g., value in a `return` treatment or a function result), so don’t pointlessly complicate code in those cases by writing `move` explicitly.
+Instead, write short functions that return values, and both the function’s return and the caller’s accepting of the return will be optimized naturally.

-In general, following the guidelines in this document (including not making variables' scopes needlessly large, writing short functions that return values, returning local variables) help eliminate most need for explicit `std::move`.
+In general, following the guidelines in this document (including not making variables’ scopes needlessly large, writing short functions that return values, returning local variables) help eliminate most need for explicit `std::move`.

-Explicit `move` is needed to explicitly move an object to another scope, notably to pass it to a "sink" function and in the implementations of the move operations themselves (move constructor, move assignment operator) and swap operations.
+Explicit `move` is needed to explicitly move an object to another scope, notably to pass it to a “sink” function and in the implementations of the move operations themselves (move constructor, move assignment operator) and swap operations.

 ##### Example, bad